All the States that are Changing their MCLE Rules due to the Coronavirus Pandemic

 - Idaho: No changes

 - Maine: The Maine Supreme Judicial Court has issued an order temporarily waiving the in-person CLE requirement.
-Maine attorneys may complete their entire CLE requirement via On-Demand courses until further notice.
+Maine attorneys can complete the Harassment & Discrimination requirement via live webcast.
 In addition, the Board of Overseers of the Bar for the State of Maine has extended the reporting deadline to May 1, 2020 and will not impose any late fees for the 2018-2019 reporting period.

 - Missouri: The Supreme Court of Missouri has issued an order extending the 2020 CLE deadline to September 30, 2020 (previously June 30).
 The reporting deadline is extended to October 31, 2020 but MO will not assess any late fees for courses completed and reported on or before December 31, 2020.